PRACTICE SENIOR CERTIFIED TEACHERS

 Currently teaching at: Jai Yoga

-My first yoga experience was 40 years ago, travelling in India at the age of 19, I unwittingly found myself in an ashram.
+My first yoga experience was 40 years ago, traveling in India at the age of 19, I unwittingly found myself in an ashram.
 It was not a conscious inquiry but did lay the seed.
 I was fascinated by the lure of something that was ageless, deep and self-sustaining.
 I filtered the study of Hinduism throughout my accounting degree, as by my early 20’s I had a child to support as well.
-As I moved further into the householder years of raising three sons, a weekly jaunt to a meditation centre sustained me through the next period of single motherhood, self-employment, business start-up successes and failures.
+As I moved further into the householder years of raising three sons, a weekly jaunt to a meditation center sustained me through the next period of single motherhood, self-employment, business start-up successes and failures.

 As my family responsibilities lessened, coupled with the rise of the modern global yoga explosion in the late 1990’s, my journey moved into the asana-based classes and styles on offer.
 Ashtanga taught me the benefits of a daily practice but did not answer my questions.
 This steered me to my first yoga teacher training, centred on Vinyasa.
 From there I wanted to discover more, I knew I had just scratched the surface.
 To teach this ancient science, I needed to understand the how and why of it’s profound effects on my mind and body.
 Numerous trainings, retreats and workshops around the globe over the next few years led me to the teachings at The Practice Bali, where I was exposed to the tools to remove the veils, that were limiting my own awakening and possibilities.
 Today, I am Grandma to four, have taught yoga extensively for six years and founded Jindabyne Yoga Shala in the Snowy Mountains of NSW, Australia.
 In 2019 with fellow Senior certified Practice teacher Amy Bassett, we birthed Jai Yoga 200Hr teacher trainings in Jindabyne.

 My life revolves around my daily practice, teaching yoga and the health and wealth of the lifestyle that gifts me.
 Yoga has taught me to face life’s challenges with grace and to truly embody the wisdom and energies it enlivens.
-Now in my 60th year, I feel blessed to have the system and philosophy of Tantric Hatha to guide my evolution through the next chapter and whatever it may surprise me with.
+Now in my 60th year, I feel blessed to have the system and philosophy of Traditional Hatha to guide my evolution through the next chapter and whatever it may surprise me with.